 The effects of bogus intoxication surprise people.
 Bogus or sham intoxication has real effects on people and their actions.

-Specifically, people who falsely believe that they have been consuming alcohol tend to act like people who have actually been drinking.
-Conversely, people who don’t realize that they have been consuming alcohol tend to act like teetotalers.
+That is, people who falsely believe that they have been drinking alcohol tend to act like people who have actually been drinking.
+On the other hand, people who don’t know they have been drinking alcohol tend to act like teetotalers.

 Research has found that when males falsely believe they have been drinking alcohol, they tend to become more aggressive.
 And when people falsely believe that they have been drinking alcohol, they experience greater sexual arousal when watching erotica.
 This is true of both men and women.